October Tours

 What are the road conditions like in Iceland in October?

-What are the best thermal baths to visit in Iceland in October?
+What lesser-known places are worth visiting in Iceland in October?

 Is October a good time for photography tours in Iceland?